NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Cathedral Child.md

 Choose two attribute boosts.
 One must be to **Wisdom** or **Charisma**, and one is a free attribute boost.

 You're trained in the Religion skill and the Scribing Lore skill.
-You gain the [[Feats/Battle Medicine|Battle Medicine]] skill feat.
+You gain the [[Battle Medicine|Battle Medicine]] skill feat.

 Increase the party's reputation with Sandpoint Cathedral by 1 and reduce the party's reputation with the Scarnetti Consortium by 1.